The Honors College

 Policies

-Honors students are expected to maintain high standards of academic integrity and personal conduct.
-Students may be asked to withdraw from the program for a violation of the University Honor Code or any other conduct that reflects adversely on the Honors College.
+Honors College students are expected to adhere to the university's academic standards.
+Students may be asked to withdraw from the program for a violation of George Mason University's Academic Standards or any other conduct that reflects adversely on the Honors College.

 Students who leave the Honors College before completion of the curriculum must meet Mason Core requirements and college-level requirements for their particular degree programs.
-On leaving the college and before registering for Mason Core courses, students should be advised on equivalencies between the honors courses they have completed and Mason Core requirements.
+On leaving the Honors College and before registering for Mason Core courses, students should be advised on mappings between the Honors College courses they have completed and Mason Core requirements.

-Because of the sequential and integrated nature of the program, honors courses may not correspond exactly to courses used to fulfill Mason Core requirements.
-A list of equivalencies is available in the Honors College office.
+Because of the sequential and integrated nature of the program, Honors College courses may not correspond exactly to courses used to fulfill Mason Core requirements.
+A list of mappings is available from Honors College advisors.

 Honors Curriculum